The most important factor affecting the performance of this microphone is the calibration of the two inductors.

 Return to T1 and check for maximum gain, and a final 'tweak' of the T2 setting is suggested as well.

 As I do not have access to a complete range of audio test equipment - and certainly not to an anechoic chamber - I decided that trying to write a full 'specification' for this microphone was a bit too presumptuous!

-So I have elected to compare the 'performance' against a known published specification for a commercial microphone -- in this case the new (2014) Rode NT1.
+So I have elected to compare the 'performance' against a known published specification for a commercial microphone -- in this case the series 4 (black) Rode NT1.

 A pink noise source was connected to a Sennheiser headphone transducer, which was then 1/3 octave equalised - as far as possible - to 'mimic' the published Rode NT1 curve.
 This source was than presented - at a distance of only c.20mm - to both microphones simultaneously.

 The mics were mounted in a closed box - filled with blankets - to try and minimise external acoustic interference.

 The diagram below illustates the comparative results (RF.AMX10 is the blue curve):

 As might be expected, the K.67 capsule shows some brightness in the mid range, with around a 3dB boost at 4.5KHz.
 There is also a second HF boost around 8KHz, which is pretty much standard for the cheap K67 type capsules.

 The HF seems to 'fall off' slightly less steeply than the NT1.